jinyangjy/Bloom_filter_algorithm_with_OpenMP/README.md

 <h1>Parallelizing bloom filter algorithm with OpenMP</h1>

-The bloom filter algorithm is the technique I've selected to use in this project to achieve the string searching objective.
+The bloom filter algorithm is the technique I've selected to use in this project to achieve the objective of searching a string.
 The Bloom filter algorithm is a probabilistic data structure that saves space and may be used to determine if an element is a part of a set.
-However, because of its probabilistic nature, there is a tradeoff for its efficiency, and it is possible that it will yield a false positive result.False positives arise when it shows that a string may exist but does not really exist.
+However, because of its probabilistic nature, there is a tradeoff for its efficiency, and it is possible that yields a false positive result.False positives arise when it shows that a string may exist but does not really exist.

 Variables to take note of:
 \